saimpot/spies-directory/README.md

 ### 🤔 Why Patterns?

 **CQRS (Command Query Responsibility Segregation)**: Even for a small project, there are benefits to using CQRS:
--   **Separation of Concerns**: By segregating modification commands from read queries, it ensures that the read model can be optimized independently of the write model.
+-   **Separation of Concerns**: By separating modification commands from read queries, the read model can be independently optimized from the write model.
--   **Flexibility**: CQRS allows for separate scaling of the read and write parts of the application.
-If, in the future, the application needs to handle a high number of read operations but fewer write operations, the read model can be scaled without affecting the write model.
+-   **Flexibility**: CQRS allows the read and write parts of the application to scale separately.
+If the app needs to handle many read operations but fewer write operations in the future, the read model can be scaled without impacting the write model.
 -   **Event Sourcing Compatibility**: CQRS pairs well with event sourcing.
-While not implemented here, if the project ever pivots in that direction, having CQRS already in place eases the transition.
+While not implemented here, if the project ever moves in that direction, having CQRS already in place simplifies the transition greatly and ensures a solid base for the developers to built onto.
 -   **Improved Security**: With separate models for reading and writing, it becomes easier to add specific security measures for operations that modify data.